Leandromaro/Threads/README.md

 Threads communicate primarily by sharing access to fields and the objects reference fields refer to.
 This form of communication is extremely efficient, but makes two kinds of errors possible: __thread interference and memory consistency errors__.
 The tool needed to prevent these errors is synchronization.

 However, synchronization can introduce thread contention, which occurs when two or more threads try to access the same resource simultaneously and cause the Java runtime to execute one or more threads more slowly, or even suspend their execution.
 Starvation and livelock are forms of thread contention.
 See the section Liveness for more information.

+### Monitors and Semaphore

+A __Monitor__ is an object designed to be accessed from multiple threads.
+The member functions or methods of a monitor object will enforce mutual exclusion, so only one thread may be performing any action on the object at a given time.
+If one thread is currently executing a member function of the object then any other thread that tries to call a member function of that object will have to wait until the first has finished.

+A __Semaphore__ is a lower-level object.
+You might well use a semaphore to implement a monitor.
+A semaphore essentially is just a counter.
+When the counter is positive, if a thread tries to acquire the semaphore then it is allowed, and the counter is decremented.
+When a thread is done then it releases the semaphore, and increments the counter.
+If the counter is already zero when a thread tries to acquire the semaphore then it has to wait until another thread releases the semaphore.
+If multiple threads are waiting when a thread releases a semaphore then one of them gets it.
+The thread that releases a semaphore need not be the same thread that acquired it.

+#### Analogies
+A monitor is like a public toilet.
+Only one person can enter at a time.
+They lock the door to prevent anyone else coming in, do their stuff, and then unlock it when they leave.

+A semaphore is like a bike hire place.
+They have a certain number of bikes.
+If you try and hire a bike and they have one free then you can take it, otherwise you must wait.
+When someone returns their bike then someone else can take it.
+If you have a bike then you can give it to someone else to return --- the bike hire place doesn't care who returns it, as long as they get their bike back.

 ### Thread Interference